Avid Media Composer Notes

 Know where your media goes! - Avid Media Composer stores media files, project

 files, and user files in different places than you might be accustomed

 to with Final Cut Pro or Premiere.

-Media files are transcoded/imported into the "Avid MediaFiles" folder.
+Media files that are AMA linked stay in their original location.
+Footage that's imported or transcoded is placed in the "Avid MediaFiles" folder.
 This folder must be set on a (fast) media drive at the top or root level.
-Avid will often create this folder on any drives other than your media drive- so be sure to check the dialog boxes carefully when importing or transcoding media.
+Avid will often create this folder on any drives other than your media drive- so be sure to check the dialog/settings menus carefully when importing or transcoding media.

 Know where all of the various files associated with an Avid project are stored!

 - Media files - go into the Avid MediaFiles folders

 - Projects - are saved either in the Users/Shared or Users/Username folder, or can be saved into a specific place- such as an external drive.

 - The Attic Folder - where autosave backup files are stored.
 This can be found in the Users/Shared/AvidMediaComposer folder.
 (You can also search for it.)

 Starting Avid - the Select Project window - After you launch Media Composer, you'll be greeted with the Select Project window.
 You've got to select a project or make a new one.
 (Unlike FCP

 where you can have multiple projects open.)

 Note that you can select your user profile.
 This will load your custom display and editing preferences.

 Know where your project is stored!
 You can store the project anywhere you'd like, such as on your

 Once you've started a project -

 Project Window: This is the main "go to" window where you access bins, settings, and effects.
 To see your bins, click on the "Bins" tab.

 Note the little banded square icon (right underneath the "Bins" tab).
 This is a contextual "fast menu" that offers different choices depending on what's selected (Bins, Effects, Volumes, etc.)